 Ingredients

-- 2 lbs waxy potatoes, preferably new or baby potatoes
+- 2 lbs waxy potatoes, preferably baby red (see notes)

 - 2 tablespoons vegetable oil